 1. Find a Compact Shed

 Another thing to bear in mind is that you’ll need a shed that will stand the test of time.
 Wooden sheds can suffer from rot and weather damage, meaning you might have to demolish your shed and remove it from your small garden area.
-This could happen sooner that you had expected.
+This could happen sooner than you had expected.
 If you have a small space, the last thing you want to be doing is moving an old shed out of a tight space and a new one in as a replacement.

-A shed that would solve all of these problems, as well as fit into a compact space is the Annexe, a small high security metal garden shed, measuring 6 x 3 feet.
+A shed that would solve all of these problems, as well as fit into a compact space is the Annexe, a small high-security metal garden shed, measuring 6 x 3 feet.
 The shed has not only been approved by the Police and Insurance companies, but it is also weatherproof and has a clever ventilation system, which keeps your tools safe and dry.

 You can save 5% on this Metal Garden Shed by using the code GARDEN5 at the checkout.
 The offer will end on 19th of May 2016.